-- Students may not wear the following items for spirit dress: - skin tight tops - o tights or leggings (unless covered by appropriate length shorts) - skirts or mini dresses - short shorts - bathing suits - o tank tops, sleeveless shirts, or shirts with sleeves that are cut off - shirts with open backs or low-cut backs - o any shirts or bottoms that show undergarments - shirts that show midsections - o any clothing that has vulgar, anti-Christian, or other unlawful material on it - If the spirit day calls for girls to wear a dress, girls may do so with leggings underneath if the skirt/dress does not reach the mid-thigh (midpoint between bottom of buttocks & top of kneecap as it pertains to the individual).
+- Students may not wear the following items for spirit dress: - o skin tight tops - o tights or leggings (unless covered by appropriate length shorts) - skirts or mini dresses - o short shorts - o bathing suits - o tank tops, sleeveless shirts, or shirts with sleeves that are cut off - o shirts with open backs or low-cut backs - o any shirts or bottoms that show undergarments - o shirts that show midsections - o any clothing that has vulgar, anti-Christian, or other unlawful material on it - If the spirit day calls for girls to wear a dress, girls may do so with leggings underneath if the skirt/dress does not reach the mid-thigh (midpoint between bottom of buttocks & top of kneecap as it pertains to the individual).
 For all dresses that do hit mid-thigh, bike shorts/Nike pros are required underneath.